Remembering

 This was an integral part of life for the people of Israel.
 They often set up 'memorials' to remind themselves and their children of what God had done for them at a particular place and time.
 Jacob after his dream, and Joshua after he led the people across the river Jordan into the Promised Land are some examples.
 Entire festivals in the Bible were instituted for the purpose of remembering - Purim (in the book of Esther), and of course, the Passover.

-So what is this page and collection of posts about?
-Consider it and the posts that I link from it below
+I consider this page and the posts that I link from it below

 Remembering God's hand and faithfulness in my life